oscardoudou/car-rental-app/README.md

 Important:
 If you want to create an admin,please mark the admin check out box.
-If you create an admin or super admin,you will be IMMEDIATELY log into the new account.
+If you create an admin or super admin,you will be IMMEDIATELY logged into the new account.

 ************************************************************************************************************************
 Operation&Status: